-Cancerous tumor cells are characterized by their rapid rate of cell division, which is no longer controlled as in normal tissues.
-Somatic cells of the body normally undergo a resting period during the G0 phase of the mitosis, and differentiate into functional cells no longer capable to divide.
+Cancerous tumor cells are characterized by their rapid rate of cell division, which is no longer controlled as it is in normal tissues.
+Somatic cells of the body normally undergo a resting period during the G0 phase of mitosis and differentiate into functional cells that are no longer capable to divide.

-In case of active tumors, the cells are activated by specific kinases (enzymes that add phosphate groups to other molecules) and enter a phase of relentless proliferation.
-Such cells typically display abnormalities in the mechanisms that regulate normal cell division, differentiation and survival.
+In the case of active tumors, cells are activated by specific kinases, which are enzymes that add phosphate groups to other molecules, and enter a phase of relentless proliferation.
+Such cells typically display abnormalities in the mechanisms that regulate normal cell division, differentiation, and survival.

 In order to accommodate these changes, malignant cells show signs of morphological and cytoskeletal alterations.
 Prevention of such restructuring and subsequent cell division is a key mechanism of the drug paclitaxel, which makes it an effective treatment for aggressive cancers.

 Affecting the function of microtubules

 In general, structural proteins do not represent important drug targets.
 One of the exceptions is a protein named tubulin, which is a heterodimer formed by alpha and beta subunits with 40% sequence identity and virtually identical three-dimensional structures.

 Tubulin polymerizes into small tubes called microtubules, which are responsible for mitosis, cell movements, preservation of cell shape, signal transmission, as well as the intracellular trafficking of organelles and macromolecules.
 Microtubules arise from the specific longitudinal self-assembly of tubulin dimers to form protofilaments, which interact to constitute the wall of these structures.